 And so today some citizens are approaching the issue of gun violence in what I see as a republican vein.
 How does one stop the spread of something dangerous in a community?
 Sometimes that might entail a little imposition on individuals to promote the greater good and greater liberty for all.

 Consider Adam Smith, who observed in Wealth of Nations:

 [I]t is the proper business of law not to infringe, but to support [natural liberty].
 [R]egulations may, no doubt, be considered as in some respect a violation of natural liberty.
 But those exertions of the natural liberty of a few individuals, which might endanger the security of the whole society, are, and ought to be, restrained by the laws of all governments; of the most free, as well as or the most despotical.
 The obligation of building party walls, in order to prevent the communication of fire, is a violation of natural liberty, exactly of the same kind with the regulations of the banking trade which are here proposed.

-It might very well be that a ban on certain classes of firearms might not be the best way to accomplish our societal goals.
+It might very well be that a ban on certain classes of firearms is not be the best way to accomplish our societal goals.
 I think nationally, for example, reviving a (stronger) assault weapons ban could be effective as suggested by the scant data we have from the first one, our heavy regulation of machine guns and other "dangerous and unusual weapons", and foreign countries' experience, but it's still a little hazy to me.
 And if pushing such a ban wastes political capital and momentum that could be better served by focusing on background checks, registration or other measures, perhaps it's counterproductive.